-Study abroad is possible for astro/physics majors, but it is usually important that the some of the courses taken abroad count toward the major.
+Study abroad is possible for astro/physics majors, but it is usually important that some of the courses taken abroad count toward the major.

 The course major and honors major requirements for classes, seminars, and labs are identical.
-All 100-level classes are taught as seminars.
 Senior thesis is an option for students in the honors program; non-thesis research can be pursued during the semester via ASTR/PHYS 94.
 Really, the only difference between the course and honors major curricula are the external exams and the opportunity to write an honors thesis.